sarahkleclerc/GHGfromFADN/README.md

 **Update an existing template:**

-Go to the folder bearing the name of the model in question.
+Go to the folder bearing the name of the template.
 Modify the skeleton.Rmd file.
 Reinstall the updated package: next to the environment in R Studio is the "Build" tab, containing the "Install and restart" button.